 Another driver is cost reductions through technology advances.
 A significant reduction in the cost of transit vehicle batteries improved accessibility for transit and fleet operators, sparking markets for electric buses and fleet vehicles.
-A Carnegie Mellon University study found that battery-electric buses are cost-competitive with liquefied natural gas, compressed natural gas, and hybrid diesel buses and the American Public Transit Authority has found that total cost of ownership of electric buses are equal to diesel buses for vehicles with utilization of at least 37,000 miles/year.
+A Carnegie Mellon University study found that battery-electric buses are cost-competitive with liquefied natural gas, compressed natural gas, and hybrid diesel buses and the American Public Transportation Association has found that total cost of ownership of electric buses are equal to diesel buses for vehicles with utilization of at least 37,000 miles/year.
 Additionally electric buses have lifecycle-cost advantages over internal-combustion engines because they convert energy into motion more effectively and have fewer moving parts, making them cheaper to power and maintain over time.

 Technologies pushing the boundaries